Van valuation – the ultimate guide

 Extras like this cage with a door can be worth a lot more to potential van buyers.

-When selling to a dealer or a car buying service there’s a middleman involved, so they’ll need to purchase the van at a price where they can turn a profit for their time and investment.
+When selling to a dealer or a car-buying service, there’s an intermediary involved, so they’ll need to purchase the van at a price where they can profit from their time and investment.

-They’re often looking for vehicles that are in as good condition as possible so they can sell them on quickly without spending too much on them.
+They’re often looking for vehicles in as good condition as possible so they can sell them quickly without spending too much on them.

-They’ll also be dealing with large volumes of vans, so they’ll know what the common faults are along with the going market rates.
-As the vehicle isn’t going to be owned by them personally, it’s easier for them to negotiate the price down or just walk away if the deal isn’t right.
+They’ll also deal with large volumes of vans, so they’ll know the common faults and the going market rates.
+As they don’t own the vehicle, it’s easier for them to negotiate the price down or just walk away if the deal isn’t right.

-At the bottom of the chain are scrap dealers, they often specialise in vans that are nearly worthless.
-Some even offer a free collection service but will cover the cost of this by offering you a lower price for your van.
+At the bottom of the chain are scrap dealers.
+They often specialise in nearly worthless vans.
+Some even offer a free collection service, but they will cover this cost by offering a lower price for your van.

 Which factors determine the market value of your van?

-Market value can be a combination of the 12 factors we’ve listed above, but age and deprecation are the biggest elements when it comes to lowering the price of your van.
+Market value can be a combination of the 12 factors we’ve listed above, but age and deprecation are the most significant elements when lowering your van’s price.

-Yes, increased miles will also have an impact, but less so when it comes to commercial vehicles than in the car world.
-As long as the maintenance and servicing has been kept up, buyers will overlook mileage that’s just above average.
+As mentioned, increased miles will also impact, but less so with commercial vehicles.
+As long as the maintenance and servicing have been kept up, buyers will overlook mileage that’s just above average.

 Location can also matter.
-If you’re in the countryside where fewer people live or are a long way from any major towns or cities then your van is going to take longer to sell.
-You’re also likely to get less money for it as potential buyers have to travel a long way to come and view it.
+If you’re in the countryside where fewer people live or are far from major towns or cities, your van will take longer to sell.
+You’re also likely to get less money for it if potential buyers have to travel a long way to view it.

-But locations with more potential buyers also means there will be more sellers.
-You’ll soon find that everyone starts to try and undercut each other just to sell their van.
+However, locations with more potential buyers also mean there will be more sellers.
+You’ll soon find that everyone starts trying to undercut each other just to sell their van.

 When it comes to scrap, the bigger and heavier your van is, the more you’ll get for it.
 This is because scrap vehicles are based solely on weight.